Our Health Coaching Model

 The effective provision of health coaching requires practitioners to integrate three areas:

-- Skills techniques and mindset from performance and development coaching: Being able to effectively use general non-directive and directive coaching skills and techniques (e.g. using a coaching model to structure the conversation, supporting the development of options and providing supportive challenge)
+Being able to effectively use general non-directive and directive coaching skills and techniques (e.g. using a coaching model to structure the conversation, supporting the development of options and providing supportive challenge etc.)

-- Principles and models from psychology and behaviour change science: Applying evidence based insights, models and processes (e.g. using patient activation, behaviour change models like COM-B and supporting intrinsic motivation)
+Applying evidence based insights, models and processes (e.g. using patient activation, behaviour change models like COM-B and supporting intrinsic motivation etc.)

-- Knowledge, skills and expertise of practitioners: Drawing on their own specific knowledge and skills as a practitioner, or lived experience if a volunteer (e.g. their knowledge about local assets, or the condition and treatment options)
+Drawing on their own specific knowledge and skills as a practitioner, or lived experience if a volunteer (e.g. their knowledge about local assets, or the condition and treatment options, etc.)

-An exception to this general principle of health coaching involving the integration of coaching skills, behaviour change psychology and practitioner expertise, is when practitioners are delivering services with people who have low levels of activation, where a more traditional non-directive coaching approach has been found to be more useful.
+An exception to this general three-tier principle of health coaching is when practitioners are delivering services with people who have low levels of activation and a more traditional non-directive coaching approach has been found to be more useful.